Chinese Characters — Origin, Formation, Evolvement, and Meanings

 How Many Chinese Characters and Pronunciations Are There?

-From different Chinese dictionaries passed till now throughout history, over 100,000 symbols are concluded, and around 3500 are commonly used, which can cover 99% of today's reading materials.
+From various Chinese character dictionaries that have been passed down throughout history, over 100,000 symbols have been compiled.
+Among them, around 3,500 are commonly used, covering 99% of today's reading materials.

-Combine Pinyin and tones, there are over 1300 pronunciations in today's Standard Chinese or Chinese Mandarin.
+When combining Pinyin and tones, there are over 1,300 pronunciations in today's Standard Chinese or Mandarin.

 Formation Principles of Chinese Characters